Primarily for First and Second Year Students

 402. Development of Political Thought: To Modern Period.
 Junior standing or two courses in political science.
 (4).
 (SS).

 The aim of this course is two-fold: (1) to give the student a sense of the history of political philosophy from the ancient Greek period to the beginning of the early modern period at the end of the sixteenth century, and (2) to help the student become aware of the complexities and assumptions entailed in the articulation of a coherent political theory.
 We will be reading the works of such major political philosophers as Plato, Aristotle, Cicero, St. Thomas Aquinas, and Machiavelli.
-Readings will be exclusively from primary sources.
+We will be concerned with such issues as the basis for obligation, the sources of legitimacy, the role of the individual in the political community and the value and purpose of political life.
+Readings will be from primary sources.
 Class meetings will include both lectures and discussions.
-Course requirements will include a midterm, a final, and a ten page paper.
+Course requirements will include a midterm, a final, and brief papers.
 (Saxonhouse)

 410. American Policy Processes.
 Any 100-level course in political science.
 (4).
 (SS).

 This is a course about American public policies – what they are, how they develop, and what difference they make.
 The purposes of the course are, first, to help students understand the enormous scope and variety of actions taken by the 80,000 or so American governments, and second,